theodoratrz/solar-system-simulation/ReadMe.md

 # Solar System Simulation

-This project is a real-time solar system simulation using OpenGL and GLFW.
-It includes models for the sun, earth, and moon, along with textures and shaders to create a visually appealing representation.
+A **real-time 3D simulation** of the solar system implemented in C++ using OpenGL and GLFW.
+This project renders the Sun, Earth, and Moon with textures and dynamic lighting, along with interactive camera control.

 ![planet system](./pics/planet_system3.png)

 ## Features

-- Real-time rendering of celestial bodies.
+- **Real-time Rendering:** Uses OpenGL to display celestial bodies with textures.
+- **Interactive Controls:** Navigate the scene with keyboard and mouse input.
-- Day-night cycle on Earth based on the position of the sun.
+- **Day–Night Cycle:** Earth has a basic day/night lighting effect based on its rotation.
-- Interactive controls for camera movement and pausing the simulation.
-- Starfield background for added realism.
+- **Starfield Background:** Enhances the visual environment with a field of stars.

 ## Structure
 - Dependecies/ : all libraries needed for project